ndiego/wordpress-university-workshop/steps/step-10/readme.md

     - `columns.css`
     - `cover.css`
     - `media-text.css`
-3. Copy the block-specific custom CSS that is currently in `style.css` (added in prior steps) to the corresponding stylesheets.
+3. Copy the block-specific custom CSS currently in `style.css` (added in prior steps) to the corresponding stylesheets.
 4. In the `functions.php` file, register the individual block stylesheets using the [`wp_enqueue_block_style()`](https://developer.wordpress.org/reference/functions/wp_enqueue_block_style/) function using the following code:
 ```php
 /**